collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 <!--
-Switch perspective
-* Fork an organizational/user account repo, perhaps clone locally
-* Go to the fork, which will be in your user account, perhaps clone locally
-* Go directly into the forked branch you are contributing to
-* Make change, push back to GitHub if needed
-* Submit pull request

 Tip: You have to have read/write access to push directly to a repository

 Typical "fork and pull" situation/process: a user forks a repo within GitHub.
 New repo will appear in user account, with username in repo URL.
 The user will make a change in the browser, or clone the repo locally, and make change and push back to user account (which is the origin).
 User will submit pull request via own account.